tud-hri/simple-merging-experiment/docs/about.markdown

 permalink: /about/
 ---

-This webpage contains the online supplementary materials accompanying the paper:
+This website contains the online supplementary materials accompanying the papers: "Human Merging Behaviour in a Coupled Driving Simulator; How do we resolve conflicts?" and "A model of dyadic merging interactions explains human drivers’ behavior from control inputs to decisions".
+It includes interactive versions of plots in the papers, plus extra plots and videos.

-  Human Merging Behaviour in a Coupled Driving Simulator; How do we resolve conflicts?
+<h2>Human Merging Behaviour in a Coupled Driving Simulator; How do we resolve conflicts?</h2>
-  It includes interactive versions of all the plots in the paper, plus extra plots.

-You can find the source code to reproduce the experiments and the plots at GitHub:
+You can find the source code to reproduce the experiments and the plots on GitHub:

 [Github](https://github.com/tud-hri/simple-merging-experiment)